Treatment is needed only if you see one or more live lice. Empty eggshells (nits) do not always mean that you are infested with lice.

 - Check the comb for lice after each stroke.
-A magnifying glass may help.
+A magnifying glass may help, as headlice are tiny.

-- If you see any lice, clean the comb by wiping it on a tissue, or rinse it before the next stroke.
+- If you see any lice, wipe the comb on a tissue to clean it or rinse it before the next stroke.

 - After you have combed the whole head, rinse out the conditioner.